skulick/self-attentive-parser/README.md

 # Parser for Early Modern English

 This is a fork of the [Berkeley Neural Parser](https://github.com/nikitakit/self-attentive-parser).
-The modified parser was used for the work in [Parsing “Early English Books Online” for Linguistic Search](https://aclanthology.org/2023.scil-1.19/) and related papers.
+This modified parser was used for the work in [Parsing “Early English Books Online” for Linguistic Search](https://aclanthology.org/2023.scil-1.19/) and related papers.
 For information on how to use this parser for that work, see the [repository for that work](https://github.com/skulick/emeparse).

 Here we just describe the installation for this parser.
-It it mostly the same as in the [Training](#training) documation for the original parse, in the documentation we have included below.
+It it mostly the same as in the [Training](#training) documentation for the original parse, included below.
 There are two additions after those following directions:

 1. The package [ppctree](https://github.com/skulick/ppctree) needs to be installed.
 This can be done with
 ```